Anton J. Reiner, Ph.D.

 Research Interests

-In our work on basal ganglia disease, we study the means by which the gene mutation in Huntington's disease leads to selective destruction of neurons in the striatal part of the basal ganglia.
-We use experimental animal models and genetically engineered mice, and we have been particularly interested in the possibility that the mutation perturbs the function of cortical neurons projecting to striatum so as to render them injurious to their target striatal neurons.
-This injury process could involve excess glutamate release from corticostriatal terminals or diminished production by corticostriatal neurons of neurotrophic factors needed for survival by striatal neurons.
+In our work on basal ganglia disease, we study the means by which the gene mutation in Huntington's disease (HD) leads to selective destruction of neurons in the striatal part of the basal ganglia.
+We use genetically engineered mice, and we have been particularly interested in the role that perturbed function of cortical neurons projecting to striatum plays in injuring their target striatal neurons.
+This injury process could involve excess glutamate release from corticostriatal terminals or diminished production by corticostriatal neurons of the neurotrophic factor BDNF, which is needed for survival by striatal neurons.
+Based on this premise, we examined and demonstrated the efficacy of an mGluR2/3 agonist in ameliorating symptoms in a mouse model of HD.
+This drug both diminishes corticostriatal glutamate release and enhances BDNF delivery to striatum.
+We plan to further test efficacy of this drug class in more genetically and phenotypically precise mouse HD models.

-In our work on the visual system, we are interested in the neural mechanisms by which blood flow in the choroid of the eye is adaptively controlled according to retinal need and in the role disturbances in such neural control may play in age-related decline in retinal function.
+In our work on the visual system, we study the neural mechanisms by which blood flow in the choroid of the eye is adaptively controlled according to retinal need, and in the role disturbances in such neural control may play in age-related decline in retinal function.
+We are currently studying the autonomic mechanisms linking systemic and ocular blood flow that maintain the needed levels of blood flow to the retina.
+We are examining the possibility that disruption of such neural control of ocular blood flow predisposes it to the inflammatory injury cascade that causes outer retinal injury in age-related macular degeneration.

 Finally, we have a longstanding interest in the evolution of the cerebral cortex, basal ganglia, and thalamus, and in how these structures differ among birds, reptiles and mammals.
-In our studies, we use neurochemistry, hodology and the localization of developmentally regulated genes to characterize the organization of these regions and ascertain the course evolution has taken.
+In our studies, we use neurochemistry, hodology and the localization of developmentally regulated genes to characterize the organization of these regions, and ascertain the course evolution has taken to fashion the very different appearing brains of birds and mammals.

 Representative Publications